-Raised blood pressure and hypertension are major risk factors for CVD as they are underlying contributing factors in 62% of all stroke events and 49% of all coronary heart disease cases.
-At the global level, the prevalence of raised blood pressure affects 40% of adults aged 25 years and older and accounts for 12.8% of all deaths.
-In the USA, approximately one-third of the adult population suffers from hypertension with 76% taking medication to manage the disease.
-Hypertension is prevalent in 7.3% of adults aged 18 years and over, 32.4% of adults aged 40-59 years and 65% of adults aged 60 years and older.
-Proper blood pressure control is critical in avoiding cardiovascular-related mortality and remains an area of great public health concern.
-For the past 40 years, heart disease has remained the top leading cause of mortality in the USA (23.4% of all deaths).
-In 2015, stroke was ranked as the fifth cause of mortality in the USA (5.2% of all deaths).
-Maintaining an optimal level of sodium intake can help manage blood pressure and prevent cardiovascular-related mortality since studies have shown that reducing sodium consumption can reduce blood pressure.
-Given these data, it is imperative that healthcare professionals and public health efforts aim to ensure sodium intake among the population is within a healthy range.
+To cite: Dong OM. bmjnph Epub ahead of print: [please include Day Month Year]. doi:10.1136/ bmjnph-2018-000004 aged 18 years and over, 32.4% of adults aged 40-59 years and 65% of adults aged 60 years and older.7 Proper blood pressure control is critical in avoiding cardiovascular-related mortality and remains an area of great public health concern.
+For the past 40 years, heart disease has remained the top leading cause of mortality in the USA (23.4% of all deaths).8 In 2015, stroke was ranked as the fifth cause of mortality in the USA (5.2% of all deaths).8 Maintaining an optimal level of sodium intake can help manage blood pressure and prevent cardiovascular-related mortality since studies have shown that reducing sodium consumption can reduce blood pressure.9 Given these data, it is imperative that healthcare professionals and public health efforts aim to ensure sodium intake among the population is within a healthy range.

-Table 1 Sodium: UK dietary reference values levels
+Table 1Sodium: L JK dietary reference /alues levels 10

 Group Reference nutrient intake levels, amount of sodium (g/day) Tolerable upper intake levels, amount of sodium (g/day)

 <1 year old 0.3 N/A

 1-3 years old 0.5 0.8

 4-6 years old 0.7 1.2

 7-10 years old 1.2 2.0

 >10 years old, pregnancy 1.6 2.5